nickleblanc/gameboy-emulator/README.md

 ### Download

 Visit the releases page and download the latest version.
-Currently the only binary availabe is for MacOS.
+Currently the only binary available is for MacOS.

 ### Run